Introduction to William Shakespeare

 One of Shakespeare’s great abilities is to pull the audience up from the prisms of black and white.
 He takes the viewers into a grey space, where there’s more than what meets the eye, compelling us to question the “realities” we are familiar with.
 Julius Caesar is no exception.
 To understand the politics in the play, first, let’s have a short discussion about politics in general.

-According to the Oxford Dictionary, the world Politic comes from the Greek word politikos, which means, “sensible and wise in the circumstances.”
+According to the Oxford Dictionary, the word Politic comes from the Greek word politikos, which means, “sensible and wise in the circumstances.”
 In short, politics is the action of behaving sensibly and wisely in any given circumstance.
-For instance, to elect a candidate with the knowledge of students’ issues in the student body elections is a wise move.
+For instance, electing a candidate with knowledge of students’ issues in the student body elections is a wise move.
 Now let’s briefly analyze politics from the perspective of different characters in the play:

 The triumphant general, who is offered the crown to rule the Romans thrice rejects it.
 This was, in my humble sense, a bad political move.
 Even if had accepted the offer, Brutus and other conspirators would have attempted to assassinate him, though he then could have had better protection.
 However, his rejection of the throne cemented his legacy as being an integral supporter of the republic.